 - Lost wages and future lost wages.
 Injured victims have the right to claim lost income and any future income they will be unable to earn because they are injured.

 - Household expenses.
 This cost can include the money to hire people to perform the tasks the victim would normally do.

 Our South Carolina clients come first at McGowan, Hood, Felder & Phillips, LLC

 Car accidents happen fast, but the effects can last a lifetime.
 You may be traveling along I-77 or I-26 when a drunk driver strikes you.
 A distracted driver may cause a rear end crash on Harden Street in Columbia or Route 16 in Forest Acres.
 A negligent driver may cause a crash that harms you, your child, or another loved one.
 Even if your injury does not seem serious at first, your injury can quickly worsen.
 That is why it is critical you seek immediate medical attention after an accident.

-An experienced attorney at McGowan, Hood & Felder, LLC, answers your questions, investigates why the accident happened, and fights for all damages South Carolina law allows.
+An experienced attorney at McGowan, Hood, Felder & Phillips, LLC, answers your questions, investigates why the accident happened, and fights for all damages South Carolina law allows.
 Our attorneys review police reports, speak to witnesses, conduct independent investigations, and sometimes work with traffic reconstruction experts to help prove who is responsible for the accident.
 We also navigate through complicated insurance issues.
 There are different types of coverage that need to be reviewed such as liability insurance, uninsured motorist coverage, and underinsured auto accident coverage.